nezirz/sum_strings/README.md

 # SumStrings

 Simple gem which allows you to sum array of strings values.
 Primary ment for summing array of hours in format `["20:25","10:10"].strings_to_sum(':')`.
-Which will result in a string `30:35`
+Which will result in a string `30:35`.

+Code solution used by sample provided on stackoverflow by Cary Swoveland, thanks.

 ## Installation

 Add this line to your application's Gemfile: